adharshmk96/stk/docs/gsk.md

 [back to main](../README.md)

-The GSK server package is a lightweight, flexible HTTP server for Golang applications.
+The GSK server package is a lightweight and flexible HTTP server for Golang applications.
 It provides an interface for managing server lifecycle, adding middleware, routing HTTP methods, and handling static files.
-The package includes features for automated testing of server responses.
+Moreover, the package includes features for automated testing of server responses.

 ## Basic Usage

-Here's a simple and basic hello world server
+Here's a basic "hello world" server example:

 ```go
 package main